FPlohl/zephyr-project-internship/Notes.md

 ### 3.6.
 Generating custom key pair

-In order to secure the boot process we need to generate new key pair.
+Included key pair is publicly available so in order to secure the boot process we need to generate new key pair.

 	cd ~/zephyrproject/bootloader/mcuboot
 	./scripts/imgtool.py keygen -k myKey.pem -t rsa-2048

-We need to edit MCUboot configuration to set `CONFIG_BOOT_SIGNATURE_KEY_FILE` Kconfig value to point to our .pem file.
+We need to edit MCUboot configuration to set `CONFIG_BOOT_SIGNATURE_KEY_FILE` Kconfig value to point to our `.pem` file.
 There are two options to do that.

 **Temporary configuration**